osstotalsoft/jsbb/packages/rules-algebra-react/README.md

 ## info
 The library provides three hooks:
  - **useRules** - applies the rule engine after updating a value at the given property path
- - **useRulesProfunctor** - applies the rule engine after updating the model through a profunctor lens
+ - **useRulesLens** - applies the rule engine after updating the model through a profunctor lens
  - **useDirtyInfo** - keeps track of modified properties of a model